daronphang/chat-app/README.md

 - Support for 1-on-1 and group chats
 - Real-time chat communication
 - Support for large scale daily active users (DAU)
-- Online indicator
+- Online presence indicator
 - Persistent storage of messages
 - Push notification
 - Multiple device support (assume user will be in the same geographical location)
-- Chats are sorted by the latest timestamp of last message
-- Support for media upload
-- Support for unread messages
+- Support for message read receipts

 ### Non-functional